joniles/mpxj/mkdocs/docs/supported-formats.md

 * **SYNCHRO SCHEDULER:** Synchro Scheduler is general purpose planning tool from [Bentley Systems](https://www.bentley.com/).
-Synchro Scheduler stores projects as SP files, which can be read by MPXJ.
+Synchro Scheduler stores projects as SP files.
+MPXJ can read SP files written by Synchro Scheduler version 6 and onwards, although SP files written by earlier versions may be supported.

 * **GANTT DESIGNER:** Gantt Designer is a simple Gantt chart drawing tool.
 Gantt Designer stores projects as GNT files, which can be read using MPXJ.